-- Initial investment cost and the payback period, - The legal situation of well use and ownership of wells, - Energy potential, which depends on the type of technology applied (closed vs. open systems), - Reliability and sustainability of the system, considering that some reuse projects have had short lifetimes, and - Environmental risk assessment.
+- High initial investment cost and the payback period, - The legal situation of well use and ownership of wells, - Energy potential, which depends on the local geology, which determines which type of technology can be applied (closed vs. open systems), - Reliability and sustainability of the system, considering that some reuse projects have had short lifetimes, and - Environmental risk assessment.

 Currently, the most promising sectors for the use of local geothermal sources are municipal district heating systems and agriculture, which are examples of applications receiving increased interest, as geothermal aligns effectively with their energy needs and sustainability goals.
-In addition to providing base load, technologies are available which can optimise geothermal systems to cover peak loads, so that they are sustainable and can meet the entire energy needs of individual users.
+In addition to providing base load energy, technologies are available which can optimise geothermal systems to cover peak loads, so that they are sustainable and can meet the entire energy needs of individual users.
 System design with customer energy needs at the forefront is the key to effective implementation of geothermal solutions and, thus, social acceptance.